THE

 the property of it in all similar instances”.

-=”The presence of the property of the hetu
+=”the presence of the property of the hetu

 in at lest one similar instance”.